 Cons of American Roulette

 - Can trick some Americans who think all things USA are best.

 Notable Variations of American Roulette

 The United States is large enough that it has produced a few variations all their own.
 Rapid Roulette and California Roulette are two such variants.

-Live Dealer French Roulette is a version of single-zero roulette which adds a number of new bets.
+Live Dealer French Roulette is a version of the single-zero game which adds a number of new bets.
 These wagers have French names, which refer to their placement on the roulette wheel.
-Live roulette online is yet another way that the French version can be played, but it may be limited to fewer online casinos.
+It is yet another way that the French version can be played, but it may be limited to fewer online casinos.
 This would be due to the fact that European roulette is still more popular around the world.

 The French bets tend to involve blocks of numbers as they are arranged on the wheel.
 This stands in opposition to the tradition way of betting in European and American Roulette, which involves betting on blocks of numbers according to their placement on the table layout or in a classic mathematical sequence.